adefiqri12/ironwarden/README.md

 - **Enhanced Password Security with Pepper**
    Incorporate a "pepper," an extra secret value stored outside the database, into the password hashing process.
 This additional security layer further protects against brute-force attacks in case of database breaches.

+- **AI-Biometric Security**
+   Integrate AI-powered biometric authentication methods (e.g. facial recognition, fingerprint recognition) to provide an additional layer of security for accessing the password manager.

 ## Disclaimer

 ### USE AT YOUR OWN RISK